TrustVC/trustvc/README.md

 ### 2. **Signing**

-> The TrustVC W3C Signing feature simplifies the signing process for W3C-compliant verifiable credentials using BBS+ signatures.
+> The TrustVC Signing feature simplifies the signing process for OA documents and W3C-compliant verifiable credentials using BBS+ signatures.
 This feature allows you to easily sign W3C Verifiable Credentials (VCs) and ensure they comply with the latest standards.

-1. OpenAttestation Signing (signOA), supporting only OA Schema [v4](https://github.com/Open-Attestation/open-attestation/tree/beta/src/4.0)
+The signing functionality is split into two methods:

+1. signOA: Designed specifically for signing OpenAttestation documents.
+2. signW3C: Tailored for signing W3C-compliant verifiable credentials.

+#### a) OpenAttestation Signing (signOA) [v2](https://github.com/Open-Attestation/open-attestation/tree/master/src/2.0) [v3](https://github.com/Open-Attestation/open-attestation/tree/master/src/3.0)

 ```ts
 import { wrapOA, signOA } from '@trustvc/trustvc';